5l1v3r1/DuckyScript-PC-Info-Grabber/README.md

 # Instructions
 1) Edit the script to use your own gmail username and password
 2) Upload the script to your BadUSB
-3) Plug it into a target computer, wait for the powershell window to close.
+3) Plug it into a target computer, wait for the powershell window to close, and unplug the BadUSB
 4) Check your Email
 5) Have fun!